A Gift Idea For College Grads: Stock | Benzinga

 The stock market can be intimidating to many young people who sometimes find it difficult to know where to begin.
 The gift of stock will open the world of investing and give a college grad more time in the market to make money.

-Benzinga spoke with Dan Stein, CFP, a branch manager at a Charles Schwab Corporation (NYSE:SCHW) locations in Bethesda, Maryland, about investing for young people.
+Benzinga spoke with Dan Stein, CFP, a branch manager at a Charles Schwab Corporation (NYSE:SCHW) location in Bethesda, Maryland, about investing for young people.

 “Investing is a way for young people to participate in the growth of the country and economy and build towards future financial goals like retirement, buying a house or simply creating wealth,” he said.